Tvcz/raft/README.md

 # Distributed Datastore
-## Project 2 - MVP
+## Project 3 - MVP

-- Currently, the datastore relies on the leader not failing to maintain consistency
-- The leader is responsible for maintaining and updating the log and uses it to construct the state of the system as needed
-- The followers elect the leader and redirect all client requests to the leader
+- Implements raft consensus algorithm
+- For reads of data which have uncommitted writes, the read is blocked until the write is committed (this is done using redirects)